Glyphack/Glyphack/content/blog/huec/index.md

 44-46 | Name      | Length-prefixed alarm name with 01 terminator
 {{< /ble-packet >}}

-After alarm write is success there will be these two notifications which reply with the ID of the alarm.
+After the alarm write succeeds there will be these two notifications which reply with the ID of the alarm.
 It's useful to verify the write actually happened.
 But I didn't get any extra information from it.

 {{< ble-packet payload="01 00 FF FF 1E 00" >}}